-4.3.2.3 The "H" should be co-located with the touchdown/positioning marking (TDPM) with the crossbar of the "H" lying along the bisector of the obstacle-free sector (OFS) (see Figures 2 and 3).
-If the OFS and the limited obstacle sector (LOS) are swung (by up to 15°) from the norm, the bisector of the OFS need not lie on crossbar of the "H" and the "H" shall also be swung (rotated) by a corresponding amount.
-The "H" crossbar should remain in the center of the FATO/TLOF and parallel to the bi-sector of the OFS as illustrated in Figure 13.
-See 4.3.5.1 and Figure 13.
-NOTE -The bi-sector is not displayed on all figures in this document.
+4.3.2.3 The "H" should be co-located with the touchdown/positioning marking (TDPM) with the crossbar of the "H" lying along the bisector of the obstacle-free sector (OFS) (see Figures 4.3.2.A and 4.3.2.B).
+If the OFS and the LOS are swung (by up to 15°) from the norm, the bisector of the OFS need not lie on crossbar of the "H" and the "H" shall also be swung (rotated) by a corresponding amount, but should remain in the center of the TLOF.
+The "H" crossbar should remain in the center of the OFS as illustrated in Figure 4.3.5.H.
+See 4.3.5.1 and Figure 4.3.5.H.

+Note: The bi-sector is not displayed on all figures in this document.

 4.3.2.4 For helidecks that have TLOF of 1.0D or larger, the FATO and the TLOF should be coincidental i.e. be the same size and always occupy the same space.
-For helidecks that have a TLOF of less than 1.0D, the portion of the FATO outside the TLOF perimeter need not be dynamic load bearing (DLB).
-4.3.2.5 The TLOF shall provide ground effect and be dynamic load bearing.
+For helidecks that have a TLOF of less than 1.0D, the portion of the FATO outside the TLOF perimeter need not be load bearing.

+4.3.2.5 The TLOF shall provide ground effect and be designed for appropriate loads (See section 5).
 The safety shelf on helidecks with a TLOF of less than 1.0D shall also provide ground effect.

-NOTE - A safety shelf may be used in place of a safety net
+Note: A safety shelf may be used in place of a safety net

-Figure 3 - Square Helideck with 1.0D FATO and 0.83D TLOF 4.3.3 Helideck for a Helicopter Based Offshore 4.3.3.1 If a helideck is being designed to accommodate a helicopter routinely based offshore, it should be large enough to allow a mechanic performing routine maintenance to safely reach all parts of the helicopter.
-The TLOF should be of sufficient size to contain a circle of diameter of not less than 1.0Dof the largest helicopter the helideck is intended to serve; see Figure 1.
-4.3.3.2 A 0.83D square TLOF with the helicopter parked diagonally provides an adequate area to reach all components of the helicopter, in which case proper tie-down points for this configuration should be added (see Figures D.1 and D.2).
-4.3.3.3 For cold environments, a hangar for maintenance, sheltering the helicopter from snow, ice, etc adjacent to the helideck in which the helicopter can be towed should be considered.
+4.3.3 Helideck for a Helicopter Based Offshore

+4.3.3.1 If a helideck is being designed to accommodate a helicopter routinely based offshore, it should be large enough to allow a mechanic performing routine maintenance to safely reach all parts of the helicopter.
+The TLOF should be of sufficient size to contain a circle of diameter of not less than 1.0D of the largest helicopter the helideck is intended to serve; see Figure 4.3.2.A.

+Note: A 0.83D square TLOF with the helicopter parked diagonally provides an adequate area to reach all components of the helicopter, in which case proper tie-down points for this configuration should be added (see Section 5.8 and Figures D.1 and D.2).

+4.3.3.2 For cold environments, a hangar for maintenance, sheltering the helicopter from snow, ice, etc. adjacent to the helideck in which the helicopter can be towed should be considered.
 This can be located in the area described for helicopter parking (see 4.3.4).